 Cybersecurity solutions for small businesses: top strategies

-Being an ISO 27001 certified company, SoftTeco understands the importance of cybersecurity and is committed to maintaining a high level of security across all levels of the company.
-If you feel like your organization needs cybersecurity training or extra support in establishing robust defense, do not hesitate to request cybersecurity services by SoftTeco.
-We use our extensive experience to provide cyber security services for small business and to help companies set up a reliable cybersecurity strategy in accordance with their available resources.
-And meanwhile, we invite you to have a look at the cybersecurity tips that any small business can adopt, including the ones with limited expertise and resources.
-Also note that the mentioned strategies can be adjusted according to the size and complexity of your business.
-For a small business, cyber security consulting can also be a valid option to start with.
+As an ISO 27001-certified company, SoftTeco understands the importance of cybersecurity and is committed to maintaining a high level of security across all levels of the company.
+If your organization needs cybersecurity training or extra support in establishing a robust defense, do not hesitate to request cybersecurity services from SoftTeco.
+We use our extensive experience to provide cybersecurity services for small businesses and help companies develop a reliable cybersecurity strategy using their available resources.
+Meanwhile, we invite you to review the cybersecurity tips that any small business, including those with limited expertise and resources, can adopt.

 Train your employees

-Employee negligence remains among the top reasons behind the security breaches within an organization.
-Such common cyber threats like phishing or password hacking result in massive financial losses while an employee may not even be aware of the threat.
-Thus, the first step towards better security is employee training on the basics of cybersecurity.
+Employee negligence remains among the top reasons behind security breaches within an organization.
+That exposure prices directly into insurance, since the U.S. average now runs $276 per stolen record across forensics, notification, credit monitoring, and legal defense combined.
+Common cyber threats like phishing or password hacking result in massive financial losses, and an employee may be unaware of the threat.
+Thus, the first step towards better security is employee training on the basics of the world of cybersecurity.
 Some of the things to discuss may include:

-• Explain the most common threats and provide recommendations on how to act in case an employee encounters such a threat.
+• Explain the most common threats and recommend acting if an employee encounters one.
 The most basic example is phishing.
-Every employee within your organization should understand what phishing is and what to do in case they see a suspicious email in their mail box.
+Every employee within your organization should understand phishing and what to do if they see a suspicious email in their mailbox.

-• Highlight the importance of using strong passwords and make sure that you have well-organized password management processes in place.
-The simplest yet highly effective way to enforce the security is to use strong passwords and to avoid storing them.
+• Highlight the importance of using strong passwords and ensuring well-organized password management processes.
+The simplest yet highly effective way to enforce security is to use strong passwords and avoid storing them.

-• Educate employees on how to manage sensitive data properly and in a secure manner.
-This is especially important for organizations that process large amounts of sensitive data from customers on a daily basis.
+• Educate employees on how to manage sensitive data appropriately and securely.
+This is especially important for organizations that daily process large amounts of customer-sensitive data.

-• Use licensed software only and do not allow the installation of any software without the approval of your IT department.
+• Use licensed software only, and do not allow the installation of any software without the approval of your IT department, ensuring alignment with your organization’s unified sase security policies and network controls.

 Know your environment

-Another important yet simple thing in the list of cybersecurity solutions for small businesses is an inventory of the assets and understanding of your digital environment.
-This is needed so you have a clear understanding of what exactly needs protection and what assets might be the targets for cyber attacks.
+Another critical yet straightforward thing in the list of cybersecurity solutions for small businesses is an inventory of the assets and an understanding of your digital environment.
+This is needed to clearly understand what needs protection and what assets might be the targets for cyber attacks — a process that Beetroot Cybersecurity services can help streamline.
 Hence, take a full inventory of the following things:

 • All devices and software that are connected to your environment;